• Skip to primary navigation

 Vegetables

-Alternatively, if you have made (and frozen) my chili tomato sauce, you could just take a packet of that out of the freeze, defrost it and add it to the peppers once you have softened them.
+Alternatively, if you have made (and frozen) my chilli tomato sauce, you could take a packet of that out of the freeze, defrost it and add it to the peppers once you have softened them.
+This will replace the fresh onion and tomatoes.

 Tomatoes, onions and peppers in a dish of sauce.